iNsoM22/HangmanGame/README.md

+- Python should be installed properly before runing this application.

 - Screen Resolution should be at least 1080p (i.e., 1600x900) to get the better experience.

 - Username cannot be left empty.